 From the beginning, within the International carried a systematic war against the struggle for female voting rights, seen as a way to divert the revolutionary forces of women and considered a bourgeois demand.
 So the suffragettes were crossed, both in Europe and America by the socialists.

-be adopted by the American Socialist Party, in the midst of great debate and dissenting voices.
+This European vision be adopted by the American Socialist Party, in the midst of great debate and dissenting voices.
 The fire of heat and contradictions of this debate, in the 1 st International Conference of Socialist Women in 1907, in Stuttgart, 58 delegates from 14 countries drafted a statement which committed several Socialist parties to join the struggle for the vote female.
 The resolution was drafted on the eve at the home of Clara Zetkin, by her and two companions, guests: Rosa Luxemburg and the only Russian in the Conference, Alexandra Kollontai.

 is in this climate of attacks that in 1910, the American Socialist Party organiza, por segunda vez, el Día de la Mujer en el último domingo de febrero, en Nueva York.
 El objetivo del día es declarado sin rodeos en la invitación: “Enrolar a las mujeres en el ejército de los camaradas de la revolución social.”